phlalx/sawadee/README.md

  * then (binary asynchronous) messages to get parts of the file.

 Current stage of the project:
- * both single-file format and multiple-file format are supported
+ * both single-file format and multiple-file format are correctly read
- * annouce-list is supported
+ * annouce-list is (partialy) supported
  * several peers can be queried concurrently
  * The handshake is functional (in `App_layer`).
  * Binary messages are implemented (via serialization of `Message.t`).